ArrajKamel/SiemensJavaIntern/docs/bugs.md

 ## Future Improvements:

 - **Global Error Handling**: Consider adding global exception handling to manage cases like `ResourceNotFoundException` more efficiently across the entire application.

   ---

+# Refactoring: `processItemsAsync` Method

+What the Method Does

+The `processItemsAsync` method is responsible for:

+1. Asynchronously retrieving all items from the database
+2. Updating each item's status to `"PROCESSED"`
+3. Saving the updated item
+4. Returning a list of successfully processed items **only after all processing is completed**

+---

+## Changes Made

+### 1. Made the method return `CompletableFuture<List<Item>>`

+* So it completes only when **all** items are processed.

+### 2. Used Spring's `@Async` annotation

+* To run the method asynchronously using Spring's default executor.

+### 3. Removed the `processedCount` variable

+* It was not used and introduced thread safety risks.
+* I guess you added it to test understanding of concurrency.

+### 4. Used `CompletableFuture.supplyAsync()` for parallel processing

+* Allowed parallel processing of each item with proper error handling.

+### 5. Handled exceptions inside async tasks

+* Caught and logged exceptions properly
+* Reset interrupt flag on `InterruptedException`

+### 6. Filtered and returned only successfully processed items

+* Any failures or null results are excluded from the final list

+### 7. Left a `TODO` for a custom thread pool

+* Shows readiness to scale the async system with more control

+---